ms-iot/iot-walkthrough/Security/TPM/README.md

+---
+---
-# Using the TPM to generate Azure connection tokens
+# Saving Azure keys to the TPM module and connecting with tokens

 ## Introduction